What are Beacons?

 - Physical aspects such as waterproofing, the size and colour of the box and how it will be mounted.

 Most beacons allow battery health to be read via the connected settings mode and a few offer this via advertising data.
-Google Eddystone has an Eddystone-TLC broadcast that can transmit data about the beacon.
+Google Eddystone has an Eddystone-TLM broadcast that can transmit data about the beacon.

 As previously mentioned, some beacons also have additional sensors such as temperature, humidity and acceleration.
 The acceleration is sometimes linked to other beacon features, for example, the initiation of connectable mode to change settings or, on a few beacons, motion-triggered broadcasting.
 Temperature and acceleration is also, in some beacons, visible in the advertising data so that it can be easily read without connecting.
 Fitness devices are essentially Bluetooth sensor beacons in a wristband form factor.
 A few beacons have buzzers and/or switches to provide additional interaction possibilities.

-Read: Ways to Use Beacons
+Read about Ways to Use Beacons